pietromandracci/pysica/README.rst

   `PyPi <https://pypi.org/project/gnuplot-manager>`_.

-plasmapro (package)
+plasma (package)
 -------------------

 A package containing tools for the simulation of plasma discharges.

-*ccpla*
-  a script to simulate a ccp cold plasma discharge by means of the PIC-MC (1d3v) technique;

-*ccpla_analysis*
-  a module containing tools to analyze the output data from *ccpla*.
+*ccpla (package)*
+  a package containing scripts, modules, and subpackages used to simulate low pressure capacitively coupled discharges.

 Installing and importing *pysica*